Electronic leak detection

 Special tool

-WARNING: The work area must be well ventilated before beginning the leak detection procedure.
-If the ambient air is contaminated with refrigerant gas, the leak detector will always indicate the presence of this gas.
-Odors from other chemicals such as antifreeze, diesel fuel, disc brake cleaner, or other cleaning solvents will cause the same problems.
-During the detection of leaks, any movement of air should be excluded.
+WARNING: Before performing the leak detection procedure, ensure that the work area is well ventilated.
+If the surrounding air is contaminated with refrigerant gas, the leak detector will always indicate the presence of this gas.
+Other chemical odors such as antifreeze, diesel fuel, brake cleaner, or other cleaning solvents will cause the same problems.
+Avoid any air movement while leak detection.

 1.

-CAUTION: Refrigerant identification equipment must be used before installing the gauge set, otherwise the gauge set may be contaminated.
+CAUTION: Refrigerant identification equipment must be used before installing the gauge set, otherwise the gauge set may become contaminated.
 Contaminated refrigerant must be disposed of as special waste.
-When working with the service unit, follow the manufacturer's instructions.
+Follow the manufacturer's instructions when working with the service unit.

 NOTE: With the engine off, both gauges should read 4.1-5.5 bar at 24 degrees C.